dancryer/dancryer.github.io/about.md

 ---

 I’m Dan Cryer, a freelance web developer living in Bollington, Cheshire.
-I’ve been doing development professionally for over ten years now, and as a hobby since my early teens.
+I’ve been doing development professionally for over 15 years now, and as a hobby since my early teens.
 I’ve been involved in more projects than I could or would want to count.

 Prior to setting up on my own, I was managing the development team at Real and Smooth Radio.
 In the year or so I was there, we built a web publishing platform and launched nine web sites using it.

-Outside of work, I’m engaged and have two cats.
 I enjoy spending time with family and being outdoors.
-I also volunteer with Bollington Air Cadets, where I’m in charge of the cadets’ training and development, I’m also in training myself to become a commissioned officer.
+I volunteer with Bollington Air Cadets, where I’m the Officer Commanding of the squadron.

 ## Experience